-33-year-old Bucks exec Alex Lasry gets COVID vaccine early
+33-year-old Bucks exec.
+Alex Lasry gets COVID vaccine early

 MADISON, Wis.
-(AP) — Alex Lasry, a 33-year-old Milwaukee Bucks executive and son of a billionaire, received the coronavirus vaccine this week at a senior living center in Milwaukee despite not being part of a group currently eligible for the shots in Wisconsin.
+(AP) — Alex Lasry, a 33-year-old Milwaukee Bucks executive and son of a billionaire, received the coronavirus vaccine this week at a senior living center in Milwaukee, despite not being part of a group currently eligible for the shots in Wisconsin.

 “This week I was vaccinated!”
 Lasry tweeted on Friday after the Milwaukee Journal Sentinel first reported it.
 “My wife got a call from her uncle that works in a facility that had extra doses that were going to go to waste if not used right away.
 With Lauren early in her pregnancy, we wanted to ensure our home, and entire community is safe for everyone.”